Skip to content

 Extracts field information from a Pydantic model class and converts it into an iterator

-yielding field information as `(field_name, field_type, metadata)` tuples.
+yielding field information as `(field_name, field_type, constraints, metadata)` tuples.

 Arguments: